 About the Graduate Certificate in Missional Leadership

-To provide academic and experiential training, mentoring, and skills in networking, the Seminary offers the Graduate Certificate in Missional Leadership, equipping students to engage their contexts more faithfully and effectively in God’s mission.
+To provide academic and experiential training, mentoring, and skills in networking, the Seminary offers the Graduate Certificate in Missional Leadership, equipping students to engage their congregations more faithfully and effectively in God’s mission.

 The Certificate in Missional Leadership is ideal for persons leading churches and non-profit organizations involved in mission work.
 Students receive broad preparation in missional theology, intercultural communication and conflict resolution, short-term mission trip leadership and are therefore equipped for leadership in both global and local contexts.

 Whether you already have a master’s degree or you’re new to seminary, the Graduate Certificate in Ministry is a great way to expand your theological education.

 Women and men take seminary classes in contextual analysis and missional leadership plus two electives.
 Additionally, students must complete a missional leadership project and participate in a missional leadership cohort.
 Missional leader coaches will also meet with students throughout the program.
-Projects might include leading a short-term mission trip, a process of change in congregational mission structures, and an evaluative process in congregational mission work, or preparing and teaching a mission education curriculum for example.
+Leadership projects might include leading a short-term mission trip, implementing a process of change in congregational mission structures, developing an evaluative process in congregational mission work, or preparing and teaching a mission education curriculum, for example.

 Completing the Certificate in Missional Leadership